theandrew168/sbs-website/blog/bare-metal-assembly-on-the-longan-nano.md

 Last but not least, we can write our simple program to a file and assemble it.
 ```
 echo "addi zero, zero, 0" > smallest.asm
-python3 -m bronzebeard.asm smallest.asm smallest.bin
+bronzebeard smallest.asm
 ```

 Congratulations!
 You just wrote and assembled the world's smallest RISC-V program!

 # Preparing for DFU
-Without our assembled `smallest.bin` file in hand, the next step is to hook up our Longan Nano and upload the program to the chip's flash storage.
+Without our assembled `bb.out` file in hand, the next step is to hook up our Longan Nano and upload the program to the chip's flash storage.
 To accomplish this task, we must use the [Device Firmware Upgrade](https://en.wikipedia.org/wiki/USB#Device_Firmware_Upgrade) protocol.
 This protocol enables a very simple method for upgrading the firmware of devices connected to your system over USB.
 If you are curious about the details, the official specification for DFU can be found [here](https://www.usb.org/sites/default/files/DFU_1.1.pdf).